rlmenge/rcu-soft-lock-issue-repro/README.md

-Reproduce bug appears as soft lock which is associated with "zap_pid_ns_processes" and zombie defunct processes
+Reproduce soft lock which is associated with "zap_pid_ns_processes" and zombie defunct processes

 Example dmesg:
 ```